dotnet/docfx/docs/designs/local-build.md

 ### Environment specific Config

-Environment specific configs are global per envionment.
-They are passed in as environment variables.
-Configs specific for server build or local build (github credential, output path, dependency lock...)
+Environment specific configs are global per envionment (local build or server build).
+They are passed in as environment variables or command line options.
+E.g., github access token for server build.

 ### Server Configs